romuloalves/go-dsv/Readme.md

   FieldOne string `index:"1" length:"50" paddingChar:"0"`
   FieldTwo string `index:"3" length:"50"`
   FieldThree string `index:"2"`
+  FieldFour string `index:"1" length:"50" paddingChar:"0" paddingRight:"true"`
 }
 ```

 ### What tags are supported?

 - `index` represents the position of each field in the generated line.
+(Integer)
 - `length` represents the length of the field in the line.
+(Integer)
 - `paddingChar` represents what char will be placed in the empty space until the length be achieved.
 Default is empty space.
+(Can't have more than one character) (String – default " ")
+- `paddingRight` represents the side of the value that will receive the padding char.
+(Boolean – default False)

 ## License